AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Format: `payment INDEX [s/paid | s/unpaid]`

-* Check payment status of the person at the specified `INDEX`.
+* Check the payment status of the person at the specified `INDEX`.
   * The index refers to the index number shown in the displayed person list.
   * The index **must be a positive integer** 1, 2, 3, …​
 * Optionally, you may include a status flag (`s/paid` or `s/unpaid`) to update the student's payment status.
-  * Vertical bar `|` means “or” i.e. you can choose only one of the options given.
+  * Vertical bar `|` means “or” i.e., you can choose only one of the options given.
 * When a status flag is provided, the system updates the student’s payment record accordingly.

 Examples:
-* `list` followed by `payment 2` displays payment status of the 2nd person in the address book.
+* `list` followed by `payment 2` displays the payment status of the 2nd person in the address book.
-* `list` followed by `payment 2 s/paid` marks 1 lesson of 2nd person in the address book as paid.
+* `list` followed by `payment 2 s/paid` marks 1 lesson of the 2nd person in the address book as paid.
 Then displays the updated payment status of the 2nd person in the address book.
-* `list` followed by `payment 2 s/unpaid` marks 1 lesson of 2nd person in the address book as unpaid.
+* `list` followed by `payment 2 s/unpaid` marks 1 lesson of the 2nd person in the address book as unpaid.
 Then displays the updated payment status of the 2nd person in the address book.

 ### Locating persons by tag: `searchtag`